txbluebee/Ping-Pong/README.md

 * It can verify if the user input is number or text.
   * Example input: hello
-  * Example output: this is not a number.
-Please enter a number!
+  * Example output: Please enter a number!

 * Convert number into array
   * Example input: 8